Stand-up paddleboarding

 Stand up paddleboarders going for a paddle at Swanage beach

 Stand-up paddleboarding (SUP) is one of the fastest growing watersports.
-Whether it’s on an inflatable paddleboard or a solid one, SUPing is a great way to have fun on the water and to get fit.
+Whether it’s on an inflatable SUP or a solid one, SUPing is a great way to have fun on the water and to get fit.
 Do it often enough and you can improve your overall fitness, in particular your core body strength, which is where the most of your paddle power will come from.

 Simple tips to improve your time paddleboarding